 Water and Feeding

-Allow enough time to let the soil dry a little bit before watering it again.
+Allow enough time to let the soil dry before watering it again.

 Fertilize twice a year, once in the fall and once in spring.
-Avoid fertilizers high in nitrogen as it will encourage healthy foliage growth at the expense of flowering.
+Avoid fertilizers high in nitrogen as they will encourage healthy foliage growth at the expense of flowering.

 Rangoon Creeper Plant Soil & Transplanting

 This non-fussy grower can tolerate and thrive in most soils.

 The vine will transplant but doesn’t need to be as plants usually grow upwards from suckers coming up from the root system.

 Grooming and Maintenance